rore/janrain-backplane-2/README20.md

 * Request parameters: `callback` (optional)

+[ An Authenticated Access Token MUST be presented in the header only, for example: `Authorization: Bearer vF9dft4qmT` while an Anonymous Access Token may be presented as the URL parameter `access_token`. ]

-* Response body: JSON backplane messge
+* Response body: JSON backplane message

   Example: